ArticySoftware/Articy3ImporterForUnreal/README.md

 You'll notice that if you put custom script methods into Instructions, Conditions or Pins, the methods will be executed *before* the node is actually reached by the Flow Player.

 This is because the flow player scans ahead while figuring out which branches are valid and not.
-In order to do this, it needs to run instructions and conditions to verify it can take that branch.
+This is how it knows which choices to show and which to hide.
+In order to make these decisions, it needs to run instructions and conditions ahead of time to see if any fail.

-During this scanning phase, the flow player goes into a **shadow state**.
-This causes the global variables and other state to be temporarily duplicated so changes made in instructions do not affect the actual state.
-This is all handled automatically.
+Obviously, this would create problems if any of these scripts modify variables or properties, so the flow player goes into a **shadow state** when doing this.
+While shadowing, the flow player duplicates the global variables and other state so that changes made by instructions do not affect the real, current state.

+All this is handled automatically and requires no input from you.

-However, if you're creating your own script methods that have side effects (such as changing the state of your game or displaying something on the UI), they'll still be run twice, which you don't want.
+However, Articy doesn't know what your custom script methods do.
+If they have side effects (such as changing the state of your game or displaying something on the UI), it doesn't know that these shouldn't be executed during the shadow state.

+You need to handle this yourself.

-To avoid this, make use of the `Is in shadow state?` Blueprint node available on the Articy Database as seen below.
+Thankfully, this is easy to handle with the `Is in shadow state?` Blueprint node available on the Articy Database.
+Gate any side effects your function has behind this method returning `False` to ensure they're only run when the node is actually being executed.

 ![](docs/check-shadow-state.png)

-If your function has a return value, you still want it to return to make sure conditions can be evaluated correctly.
-It's only side effects or state changes you want to guard.
+If your custom function has a return value, however, you still want to make sure it runs as normally.
+Remember: shadowing is how articy decides what branches are valid or not.
+If you return a different value while shadowing than you would otherwise, articy won't be able to figure out the proper list of branches to return.
+Only use `Is in shadow state?` to gate side-effects.

 ## Articy Global Variables Debugger
 The Global Variables debugger can be accessed in the toolbar at the top of the level editor (UE4) or the Settings menu on the right hand side of the level editor (UE5).
 It shows all global variables while the game is running and lets you search by namespace or variable name which makes it easy to follow what is happening inside the game and to debug problems in relation to global variables.